neoforged/Documentation/user/docs/client.md

 ## Installing Modpacks

-The Minecraft Launcher does not offer functionality to automatically install collections of mods, so-called modpacks.
+The Minecraft Launcher does not offer functionality to automatically install collections of mods and associated configuration files, so-called modpacks.
 This generally falls into the territory of [third-party launchers][launchers].

 :::tip
 If you are building a modpack yourself, we recommend you have a look at the [modpack documentation][modpack] for some tips and tricks.